NordcomInc/nordstar/packages/components/card/README.md

 # @nordcom/nordstar-card

-The description of this component: `<Card/>` is a consistent looking container for content.
+`<Card/>` is a consistent card-like container for blocks of content.

 ## Installation